caina-barbosa/Ephor-Wind-Tunnel/replit.md

 ## Overview

 Ephor Wind Tunnel is an educational AI comparison tool designed to teach students about LLM engineering dimensions.
-It allows users to send a single prompt to five different AI models (3B, 7B, 14B, 70B, Frontier) simultaneously and compare their responses in real-time.
-The project aims to illustrate key engineering concepts such as model size vs. capability tradeoffs, cost vs. performance optimization, reasoning mode constraints, context window economics, and latency vs. accuracy tradeoffs.
+It allows users to send a single prompt to six different AI models (3B, 7B, 14B, 70B, Frontier, Reasoning) simultaneously and compare their responses in real-time.
+The project aims to illustrate key engineering concepts such as model size vs. capability tradeoffs, cost vs. performance optimization, chain-of-thought reasoning, context window economics, and latency vs. accuracy tradeoffs.
 The business vision is to provide an intuitive platform for learning complex LLM concepts, fostering a deeper understanding of AI engineering.

 ## User Preferences